onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 Internal.printTree(a)
 ```

-Here we get nodes of tree by their name or type:
+Here we get tree nodes from their name or type:

 ```python
 # get a node by name (first met)